nodejs/node/doc/api/vm.md

 * Returns: {Buffer}

-Creates a code cache that can be used with the SourceTextModule constructor's `cachedData` option.
-Returns a Buffer.
+Creates a code cache that can be used with the `SourceTextModule` constructor's `cachedData` option.
+Returns a `Buffer`.
 This method may be called any number of times before the module has been evaluated.

 ```js